-Quark Henares on the Movie 'Rakenrol' and the State of Philippine Rock & Roll (It's Screen Free at UCI Today!)
+Quark Henares on the Movie 'Rakenrol' and the State of Philippine Rock & Roll (It's Screening Free at UCI Today!)

 |Director Quark Henares (center, in aqua shirt) with the cast of 'Rakenrol'|